NarayanMahadevan/MakeTechEzResources/markdown/GetOnToC++/Old/Step_01_C++_Basics.md

 **SIDE STEP**

-This program Input Output Operators
+This program demonstrated Input and Output Operators

 	//
     //  Program Name - S1_UserInputs.cpp
     //  Series: GetOnToC++ Step: 1
     //
     //  Purpose: This program picks up an integer from the console and assigns
-    //           that integer to a variable to compute
+    //           that integer to a variable to compute volume
     //
     //  Compile: g++ S1_UserInputs.cpp -o S1_UserInputs
     //  Execute: ./S1_UserInputs